Nicky Fadley

 Madelyn Adams

-Madelyn is a Certified and Registered Peer Recovery Specialist with Strength In Peers and serves in the organization’s Community Resource Center which provides services for residents in the City of Harrisonburg & Rockingham County.
+Madelyn is a Certified and Registered Peer Recovery Specialist with Strength In Peers and serves in the organization’s Community Recovery and Resource Center which provides services for residents in the City of Harrisonburg & Rockingham County.
 Madelyn is a native of Page County and began working at Strength In Peers in June of 2022.
 In May 2022 Madelyn completed her DBHDS Peer Recovery Specialist Training and after finishing her internship hours, Madelyn passed her certification test in January 2023 becoming a Certified Peer Recovery Specialist for the Commonwealth of Virginia.
 In February 2023 Madelyn became a Registered Peer Recovery Specialist through the Virginia Board of Counseling.
 Madelyn is motivated to help the community get connected to resources as well as find support through peer recovery.
 She is in long-term recovery from substance use and mental health challenges and she believes that recovery is a gift and that anyone can recover.
 Madelyn shares her lived experience so others know they are not alone.
 In her free time, she loves spending time with her family, her husband, and her four-legged kids.

 What recovery means to Madelyn: